ONSdigital/application-profile/csv.md

 To improve human readability and to ensure machine readability, ensure that codes are separate columns from the related human readable labels or descriptions.
 While the labels and additional information can be useful for humans, mixing them in the same column with codes requires users to clean the data.
 It is also important to ensure that related columns are grouped together when sorted alphabetically, and to make it easier to find the human readable values.

-A quick way to check if a column only contains related data and not unique identifiable is if you filter on a column and for every value you select another column will only ever have the same value for that row it is likely to help human readability.
+A quick way to check if a column only contains related data and unique identifiable is if you filter on a column and for every value you select another column will only ever have the same value for that row it is likely to help human readability.

 For example the three columns prefixed with `area_` are related in the table below, filtering on any of the three would only ever result in one value for the other two columns.
 The area_code column is a unique identifier for the geography.